 Yes, my keto carrot cake maybe a tad higher in carbs, but if you factor in the fiber in this recipe, plus a properly keto meal plan you can safely include it.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Let’s start off by making sure you have all the necessary baking tools to execute this recipe.
 If what you are wanting is a two-layer keto carrot cake, then you will need two 9 inch baking pans.

-If you rather keep things simpler and don’t want to fuss with making it a two layer cake, then you can, of course, bake the keto carrot cake in a 13×9 oblong pan and even frost it in the pan instead.
+If you rather keep things simpler and don’t want to fuss with making it a two-layer cake, then you can, of course, bake the keto carrot cake in a 13×9 oblong pan and even frost it in the pan instead.
 I encourage you to visit our post on keto baking for additional tips that will help you.

 Yes, you can opt to use let’s say a different type of nut, but everything else should remain the same.
 Otherwise, I can’t guarantee the same results.

 Let’s begin by preheating your oven to 350 degrees, and greasing and lining your baking pans.
 The next step is grating your carrots.